shakebugs/shake-docs/docs/flutter/users/update-user-metadata.md

 ## Limitations

-The total map size of the user metadata must not exceed 50 KB.
+The total map size of the app user metadata must not exceed 50 KB.
 If this validation fails, the update method is dropped with the appropriate console message.

-## User metadata vs. Ticket metadata
+## App user metadata vs. Ticket metadata

-Track User metadata to understand and describe your User better.
+Track app User metadata to understand and describe your app User better.
 Examples are:

 * First and last name
-* User ID
+* App user ID
 * Address
 * Subscription status
 * Date of birth